ufodia/RCKangaroo/README.md

 <b>Limitations:</b>

-- Only RTX 40xx and newer GPUs are supported.
+- Only RTX 40xx and 30xx GPUs are supported, but the software is optimized for 40xx only, so 30xx cards have bad speed.
 - No advanced features like networking, saving/loading DPs, etc.

 <b>Command line parameters:</b>